JanSiemieniec/JanSiemieniec/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 <h4>My name is Jan Siemieniec and my dream is to become a <strong>Software Engineer</strong></h4>
-I'm new here and i would send more samples of my work in the future 	&#x1f605;
+I'm new here and i would send more samples of my work in the future 	&#x1f605; <br>
 I am student of first year on Polsko-Japońska Akademia Technik Komputerowych in Warsaw, in the field of informatics. <br>
 If you want to help me with my first steps on IT, contact me on <b>jan.siemieniec@gmail.com</b>&#128591;